Westpac Low Rate credit card 0% balance transfer for 24 months

 Good news!
-Westpac relaunched its 0% for 24 months balance transfer offer on the Westpac Low Rate credit card this month.
-The bank previously released the same offer in December last year, which came in handy for cardholders who needed to consolidate their Christmas credit card debt.
+Westpac has relaunched its 0% for 24 months balance transfer offer on the Westpac Low Rate credit card this month.
+The bank previously released a similar offer in December last year and again in April and August 2017.

-The reinstated 0% for 24 months offer makes it the longest interest-free balance transfer card on the market, a title it shares with the NAB Low Rate Platinum Card.
-Regularly, the Westpac Low Rate credit card would only offer 0% on balance transfers for 12 months.
-However, you can take advantage of this 24 month, interest-free offer if you apply online and are approved by 28 June 2017.
+The reinstated 0% for 24 months offer makes it one of the longest interest-free balance transfer card on the market.
+Outside of this specific promotional offer, the Westpac Low Rate credit card usually only offers 0% on balance transfers for 20 months.
+However, you can now take advantage of this 24 month, interest-free offer if you apply online and are approved by 31 January 2018.

 While you will save on interest, the card isn’t entirely cost-free.
 You’ll have to pay the 2% balance transfer fee when you first move your balance to the new card and an annual fee of $59 (which is relatively competitive compared to some other balance transfer credit cards).

-When the interest-free balance transfer offer ends, the interest rate will revert to the standard purchase rate of 13.49% p.a. and any remaining debt will begin to grow with interest.
-While higher than the 0% offer, the revert rate is competitive compared to other balance transfer credit cards which often have a standard interest rate of around 20%.
-If you’re worried that you won’t be able to pay your debt in full by the end of the two year promotional period, the revert rate is something you should pay attention to.
+When the interest-free balance transfer offer ends, the interest rate will revert to the variable cash advance rate of 21.49% p.a. and any remaining debt will begin to grow with interest.
+If you’re worried that you won’t be able to pay your debt in full by the end of the two-year promotional period, the revert rate is something you should pay attention to.

-You’re required to pay at least 2% of your closing balance each month, but you should pay as much as you can to clear your debt before the introductory offer ends.
+You’re required to pay at least 2% (or $10, whichever is greater) of your closing balance each month, but you should pay as much as you can to clear your debt before the introductory offer ends.
 So, let’s say you have a balance of $10,000.
 Rather than just paying the 2% minimum repayment (which would be $200 each month), you could pay $416 each month to clear the entire balance within 24 months and avoid collecting any interest.

 If you’re struggling to repay a large debt that is collecting high-interest, Westpac's Low Rate card could be a useful tool to clear your debt without collecting any additional interest.
 However, as this isn’t the only 0% balance transfer offer on the market, it would be wise to compare your options before you apply.